SohamKorgaonkar/cryptoAlert/Readme.md

 To add an alert
 1. Make a post request on /alerts/create using the given format
 2. The user and the alert will be added to database and the polling thread will check if the price of bitcoin in usd matches the given price
-3. When there is a match, the sendemail() function is triggered (Does nothing for now) and the status is set to triggered
+3. When there is a match, the sendemail() function is triggered and the status is set to triggered
 4. To check all alerts, send a get reqest on /alerts/fetch.
 It returns the user, alerts and their status
 5. Making a POST request at /alerts/reset resets the status back to NotTriggered
 6. Multiple requests can be made with same email id and diffierent alerts, but username must be unique.